Flower on the Stone: Production

-Because of lack of safety on the set actress Inna Burduchenko died during the filming.
+Because of lack of safety on the set actress Inna Burduchenko died in hospital after suffering third degree burns while filming a scene in a burning barracks.
 She initially became famous for playing the main role in the religious drama Ivanna.
 The director of the film Anatoly Slesarenko was prosecuted for this and convicted.
-Sergei Paradzhanov completed the work on the film and gave it a new title (the original one was Thus Nobody Loved).
+Sergei Parajanov completed the work on the film and gave it a new title (the original one was Thus Nobody Loved).